thinkgradient/nlp-for-albanian/README.md

 maintainers, even if you might not have "official" write permissions.
 This is a community effort!

-You can reach us in the channels below:
+###You can reach us in the channels below:
 Slack: https://thinkgradient.slack.com

 Email: projects@thinkgradient.com

-Instructions to join this project: https://www.thinkgradient.com/getstarted ("Enroll in an AI Project")
+###Instructions to join this project:

+Follow the instructions at: https://www.thinkgradient.com/getstarted ("Enroll in an AI Project")

 More details about the project: https://www.thinkgradient.com/nlp-for-albanian-language (You must sign up on ThinkGradient.com to view this page - takes a few seconds)